 I had a very difficult time convincing transit authorities that the situation was alarming, but I eventually did.
 I don’t know if they actually believed he left the station under duress, but the squeaky wheel gets the grease.
 The presence of my cane and my ADHD ability to never take a breath while shouting probably also helped convince them that the risk to their annual performance review from not helping a “disabled” girl who couldn’t climb the stairs to go find her Partner also helped.
 They did send someone to search for him on nearby streets.
 That person eventually ran into my Partner at the very end of the whole affair, so it wasn’t super useful.
 But, it proved I was right to send someone, and if things had gone south I’d have been glad I did.

 The would-be robber had made threats and demanded my Partner take him to an ATM.
 My Partner was only carrying a credit card, and that credit card had never had its cash advance pin set up.
 We do not want to ever mistake a credit card for a debit card and accidentally take out a cash advance at 21% daily interest.
 (I have ADHD.
 I have made that costly mistake in the past.)
 My Partner didn’t have to fake his inability to use the card in the machine.
 He fumbled and tried random pins, the guy got frustrated, and my quick-thinking Partner suggested instead that he could do a money order at the nearest 7-11.
-The guy agreed (I have to wonder if he was a bit drunk or just stupid.
+The guy agreed (I have to wonder if he was a bit drunk.
 Even in a high-adrenaline situation, I’d realize the problem with going inside a store with cameras while attempting to rob someone!
-But, whichever he was, I’m grateful he wasn’t forward-thinking, or perhaps was so supremely overconfident he thought he could pull it off?!)
+But, whichever he was, I’m grateful he wasn’t forward-thinking at that moment!)

 When they got safely inside the lit store, my Partner turned to the man and said that either he could buy him a couple packs of smokes on the credit card and the man could leave without him reporting anything, or he could take his chances as to whether he could make good on any threats before the cashier pushed the alarm.
 The guy accepted two packs of cigarettes.
 Maybe he suddenly realized how lucky he’d be to get away with anything at that point.